Arjun1999/ComputerGraphics_MiniProject/README.md

 # ComputerGraphics_MiniProject

 Controls:
-WASD for avatar movement
+Keys WASD for avatar movement

-Q to switch to avatar mode.\
+Press Key Q to switch to avatar mode.\
-C to switch to camera drone mode.
+Press Key C to switch to camera drone mode.
 Press arrow keys, I/O for movement.\
-R to reset camera\
+Press Key R to reset camera.

-F to switch the leader-follow mode on and off.
+Press Key F to switch the leader-follow mode on and off.